-

 agreement.

-Implemented a dress code to promote a more uniform and
+dress code to promote a more uniform and professional

 staff.

-the number of local tracks to reduce travel time and
+number of local tracks to reduce travel time and cost,

-cost, with a five track weekly circuit (Sun Prairie,
+with a five track weekly circuit (Sun Prairie, Slinger,

-to the five track weekly schedule, drivers had to drive
+five track weekly schedule, drivers had to drive hundreds

-thousands of miles a week if they wanted to compete as a
+of miles a week if they wanted to compete as a full time

-a new rule which prohibited a driver from driving in a
+new rule which prohibited a driver from driving in a race

 doctor's waiver.
 Landy was one of the first drivers